 Bearded dragons prefer insects to vegetation, but they should be offered both.
 Juveniles tend to eat more insects, ingesting a larger proportion of plants as they mature.
 Vegetation can be offered in the form of kale, string beans, squash, collard greens, dandelion, carrots, and other leafy greens.
-Spinach binds calcium, making it unusable, and should be avoided.
+Spinach binds calcium, making it unusable, and should be avoided or used sparingly.

 The insect portion of the diet should consist of crickets, roaches, waxworms, superworms, and other commercially available species.
-Insects should be fed nutritious cricket food for at least one day prior to being offered to your lizard.
-Wild-collected insects can also be offered, provided you learn to recognize toxic species and collect insects only from pesticide-free areas.
+The insect portion of the diet should consist of crickets, roaches, waxworms, superworms, and other commercially available species.
+Wild-collected insects are not recommended as they can be toxic & pesticides may be present.
+Commercially bought insects should be fed nutritious cricket food for at least one day prior to being offered to your lizard.

 A calcium supplement should be used at nearly every feeding, and a multivitamin powder should be used 2-3 times per week.
 Commercial bearded dragon food can be used as well, as long as it makes up no more than 25% of your lizard's diet.

-Adults can be fed every other day, while juveniles should be fed nearly every day.
+Adults can be fed every day, while juveniles should be fed every day, most times 2-3 times a day.

-Some individuals will drink water from a bowl, but most prefer to lap water that has been sprayed onto a small section of the enclosure, as long as it dries quickly after misting.
+Some individuals will drink water from a bowl, but most prefer to lap water that has been sprayed onto a small section of the enclosure, spray in small amounts so it dries quickly after misting.
+If using a water bowl, we recommend adding an airstone with airline tubing to create moving water to entice them to drink.
 If a bowl is used, make sure that it does not spill and cause the cage to become damp.
 Bearded dragons may also be soaked in shallow lukewarm water once or twice per week, and any washed vegetables that are offered can be left wet to provide additional access to water.

 Daily Care & Maintenance